nagypeter/weblogic-operator-tutorial/tutorials/setup.oke.md

 ![alt text](images/oke/004.oci.console.png)

+Select on left hand side menu a "root" compartment for your account (see screenshot).
 A list of the policies in the compartment you're viewing is displayed.
 If you want to attach the policy to a compartment other than the one you're viewing, select the desired compartment from the list on the left.
 Click **Create Policy**.

 ![alt text](images/oke/005.policies.png)